Turkish PM says Kurdish peace moves open to sabotage

 "We are going through an extremely sensitive process vulnerable to provocations," Erdogan told a meeting of his ruling AK Party officials in the capital Ankara.

-"The absence of our star and crescent flag in Diyarbakir was a provocation designed to sabotage the process," he said, accusing organisers of the celebrations of "insincerity".
+"The absence of our star and crescent flag in Diyarbakir was a provocation designed to sabotage the process," Erdogan said, accusing organisers of the celebrations of "insincerity".

 "Today is the day for unity, togetherness and fraternity."